 According to Raymon VanAnrooy, an FAO fishery industry officer, even simple measures can significantly improve the safety of nearshore or deep-sea fishers and reduce future risks.

-“Annual checks to make sure their safety equipment works properly – life jackets, radios, first aid kits –would help a lot, as would requiring fishers to take a sea safety training every year or two in order to get a fishing license,” he said.
+“Annual checks to make sure their safety equipment works properly – life jackets, radios, first aid kits, and protective gear (from rubber products manufacturers) –would help a lot, as would requiring fishers to take a sea safety training every year or two in order to get a fishing license,” he said.

 He added that fishers should also “know how to swim.
 Remarkably many don’t and that causes a lot of deaths.”